Alkinoos005/BLACKHOLE/README.md

 This is a fail attempt to a blackhole

-The inspiration behind it came to me after I saw the shadertoy project of
+The inspiration behind it came to me after I saw the shadertoy project of the creator  jein lean